mat-tso/MPEG2part3decoder/README.md

-# Yet an other MPEG-2 decoder
+# Yet another MPEG-2 decoder
 An attempt at an MPEG-2 decoder in Rust.

 This is a toy project, use at your own risk!